3 September 2017

 Professionals working at regional level who seek to expand their understanding of how life cycle approaches could be applied to promote sustainable regional development using life cycle approaches

-The aim of the workshop is to familiarize students with tools which are useful to understand and evaluate the dimensions of sustainability of a wide range of activities.
+The aim of the summer school is to familiarize students with tools which are useful to understand and evaluate the dimensions of sustainability of a wide range of activities.

-EUR 350: The registration fee is 350 EUR.
-It includes school participation, coffee breaks and lunches during the workshop days and one social dinner.
+EUR 380: The registration fee is 380 EUR.
+It includes school participation, coffee breaks and lunches during the school days.